 This is not a course per se.
-Students in the residency/ThM candidacy or senior residency stage of the PhD degree program should register for this component in semesters in which no course work is taken.
+Students in the residency/ThM candidacy or senior residency stage of the PhD degree program swill be registered for this component in semesters in which no course work is taken.
 Each semester after completion of the Oral Comprehensive Examination, students will be registered for dissertation writing in the appropriate major.